evatitan/langRead/2025/life/The_culture_map.md

 6. The Head or the Heart.
 Two Types of Trust and How They Grow
+- Cognitive trust is based on the confidence you feel in another person’s accomplishments, skills,and reliability.
+This is trust that comes from the head.
+It is often built through business interactions:We work together, you do your work well, and you demonstrate through the work that you are reliable, pleasant, consistent, intelligent, and transparent.
+Result: I trust you.
+- Affective trust, on the other hand, arises from feelings of emotional closeness, empathy, or friendship.
+This type of trust comes from the heart.
+We laugh together, relax together, and see each other at a personal level, so that I feel affection or empathy for you and sense that you feel the same for me.
+Result: I trust you.

+- Task-based: trust is built through business-related activities, Work relationships are built and dropped easily, based on the practicality of the situation.
+You do good work consistently, you are reliable, I enjoy working with you, I trust you.
+- relationship-based: trust is built through sharing  meals, evening drinks, and visits at the coffee machine.
+Work relationships build up slowly over the long term.
+Ive seen who you are at a deep level, Ive shared personal time with you, I know others well who trust you, I trust you.

+- SHOWING YOUR TRUE SELF: THE RELATIONSHIP IS THE CONTRACT

 ## Glossary
 **groceries** /ˈɡrəʊsəriz/ n. 食品杂货